CLOSE

 Ocean Odyssey (Mobile Touch Tank) (All Ages)

 Our traveling touch tank brings live ocean animals to you!
 Break down common misconceptions surrounding sharks and rays, as we highlight the unique adaptations these animals have to survive.
 The program will also allow participants to explore the important roles sharks and rays play in the ecosystem, learn how the actions of people in the landlocked Tri-State area impact sharks and rays that live thousands of miles away, and discover how people can help protect them.
-Afterwards, participants may get their hands wet and touch some of these animals.
+Afterward, participants may get their hands wet and touch some of these animals.

 Please select a shark program or ray program when booking.